Vancouver, Toronto and Edmonton have highest immigrant retention rates: StatsCan | CBC News

 Provincially, Ontario had the highest retention rate (93.7 per cent), followed by British Columbia (89.7 per cent) and Alberta (89 per cent).
 Provinces in Atlantic Canada had the lowest rates.
 Only 28.1 per cent of immigrants stayed in Prince Edward Island.

-The cities with the highest overall retention rates saw high retention rates for all of three immigration categories, but some other cities' rates were more uneven.
+The cities with the highest overall retention saw high rates for all of three immigration categories, but some other cities' rates were less even.

-Montreal had high retention rates for family-sponsored immigrants and refugees, but a much lower retention rate for economic immigrants, and though Winnipeg retained 82 per cent of family-sponsored immigrants, its retention rate for refugees was about 40 per cent.
+Montreal had high retention for family-sponsored immigrants and refugees, but a much lower for economic immigrants, and though Winnipeg retained 82 per cent of family-sponsored immigrants, its retention rate for refugees was about 40 per cent.

 Employment an important factor

-Marshia Akbar, a senior research associate at Ryerson University's Canada Excellence Research Chair (CERC) in Migration and Integration, said social, economic and cultural factors influence migrants' mobility decisions, but employment and work experience is considered the most important factor.
+Marshia Akbar, a researcher at Ryerson University in Toronto, says social, economic and cultural factors influence migrants' mobility decisions, but employment and work experience is considered the most important factor.

-"They work there, they create a sense of belonging and because they already have work experience, it helps them to get another job so they don't necessarily feel the push to go to another province," Akbar said.
+"They work there, they create a sense of belonging and because they already have work experience, it helps them to get another job so they don't necessarily feel the push to go to another province," said Akbar, a senior research associate at Ryerson's Canada Excellence Research Chair in Migration and Integration.

 Nathan Po, an immigration lawyer with McCuaig Desrochers in Edmonton, said he was not surprised to see retention rates above 80 per cent for Edmonton and Calgary.
 Calgary's rate was 82.9 per cent.